cal-weng/Terminus-docs/docs/manual/larepass/manage-olares.md

 # Manage Olares with LarePass

-The LarePass app allows you to easily manage your Olares device remotely.
+The LarePass app allows you to easily manage your Olares device.
 You can monitor system status, manage network connections, perform remote controls, and access key device information from your phone.

 This guide walks you through the core management features available in LarePass.